 - Payment of Visa application fees

 - Visa application forms (D-156, D-157, and D-158 as required)

 - Payment of I-901

-Once issued, the Visa will be stamped into the student's passport.
-The Visa has an expiration date that indicates the period of time the student can enter the United States.
+Once issued, the visa will be stamped into the student's passport.
+The visa has an expiration date that indicates the period of time the student can enter the United States.

-Orientation and Checking in at Thomas Jefferson School of Law: Once you are settled in San Diego, make an appointment with Lisa Ferreira to set up your school check-in.
-Check-in appointments will include welcoming you to the campus, completing your international student file, registering you in the SEVIS website, providing information on maintaining your F-1 status and orienting you to beautiful San Diego, CA. Students are also required to attend the law school's orientation about which the Admissions Office will mail information to each student.
+Orientation and Checking in at Thomas Jefferson School of Law: Once you are settled in San Diego, make an appointment with Dean Lisa Ferreira to set up your school check-in.
+Check-in appointments will include welcoming you to the campus, completing your international student file, registering you in the SEVIS website, providing information on maintaining your F-1 status and orienting you to beautiful San Diego, CA. Students are also required to attend the law school's orientation, about which the Admissions Office will mail information to each student.

 Optional Practical Training (OPT): Optional Practical Training is designed to provide work experience to students in the legal community.
 This experience can be received in school or after degree completion.
-Students interested in OPT should contact the Student Services Office for further information.
+Students interested in OPT should contact the Student Affairs Office for further information.